 This type of clear finish can penetrate deep into the pores, providing long-lasting protection from sun and water damage.
 It gives a matte finish or natural look that highlights the cedar’s grains and patterns.

-Most woodworkers prefer oil-based cedar finishes like Danish oil, tung oil, and linseed oil.
-To choose the best oil finish, we suggest knowing the advantages and disadvantages of Linseed, tung, and Danish oil.
+Popular picks in this category include Danish oil, tung oil, and linseed oil.
+To choose the best oil finish, I suggest familiarizing yourself with the advantages and disadvantages of Linseed, tung, and Danish oil.

 Water-based Clear Cedar Finishes